JacobTheIdiot/ChickenWings.cc/README.md

 0.05 OUT!!!!!

-okay no updates for a little cuz im focusing on bearware sorry
+sorry for no updates, i will work on update when i release bearware update

 1.12.2 client that i skided from oyvey as of right now its just an oyvey rename might change in the future might not. its clean feel free to check src